 4. Ryu ga Gotoku 0 (Also known as Yakuza 0)

-It would be a sin not to include any Ryu ga Gotoku game in this list.
+It would be a sin not to include a Ryu ga Gotoku game on this list.
 Renowned for its painstaking reconstructions of Tokyo’s largest red-light district, and famous for integrating real-life brands and shops to heighten realism, the series is literally a virtual reality tourism showpiece.
 One that hesitates not to show you the best and worst of Japanese nightlife.
-For this list, I choose Ryu ga Gotoku 0, because of its cutting-edge graphics, and also because it includes Osaka’s Dontonbori.
+For this list, I choose Ryu ga Gotoku 0 because of its cutting-edge graphics, and also because it includes Osaka’s Dontonbori.
 A suggestion here.
 Play this game with good headphones.
 Better still, play it with PlayStation VR.
 The VR experience is second only to being within the metropolises themselves.

 5. The Elder Scrolls V: Skyrim